 In Equine Assisted Therapy, clients participate in “feet on the ground” interactions with horses.
 Assisted by both our two legged and four legged therapists; clients are able to learn and identify self-confidence, relationship dynamics and patterns, problem solving, and team work through a variety of experiential exercises.

-From kayaking excursions down the Piney River, to our low ropes courses; we utilize these approaches to continually strengthen the mind/body connection.
-We have seen clients have moments of self-discovery that could have only from “doing.”
+From kayaking excursions down the Piney River, to our low ropes courses; we utilize these approaches to continually strengthen the mind-body connection.
+We have seen clients have moments of self-discovery they could only have by “doing.”

 SMART is not a 12-step group.
 Its purpose is to support individuals who have chosen to abstain or are considering abstinence from any type of addictive behaviors (substances or activities), by teaching how to change self-defeating thinking, emotions, and actions; and to work towards long-term satisfactions and quality of life.

 Refuge Recovery is a mindfulness-based addiction recovery community.
 Drawing inspiration from the core teachings of the Four Noble Truths, emphasis is placed on both knowledge and empathy as a means for overcoming addiction and its causes.
 Refuge Recovery meetings are held at Against the Stream Meditation Center and ILC.